Skip to main content

 371 ///

-372 /// If the default output has not been configured, an error will be returned.
+372 /// If the default output hasn't been configured, an error will be returned.

 373 pub fn buffered(&self) -> Result<BufferedDispatcher<'_, T>, GenericError> {